sojurner/Personal-blog/src/posts/culture/my-philosophy-over-the-years.md

 In my belief, we are the _destructive reactors to our problems_, as well as, _the powerful mediators of the solution_.

 I compare this idea to a room.
 A **messy room** can be made _clean_, but also, a **clean room** can be turned _messy_.
 The _condition/outcome_ of the room is within the power of the owner, and we are all **owners of our respective minds**.

+## Don't let your insecurities kill you

+One of the most difficult challenges I've ever faced and continue to face is overcoming my insecurities.

+An inflated ego, the need for approval, and hanging too long onto negative emotions^, are a few of many internal battles I continue to fight.
+Thankfully, one thing that has greatly helped in my efforts, is acceptance of insecurites as nothing more than self-inflicted, adverse thoughts.

+The cause of each has its own roots where a meaningful story can be told, and wonderful insight can be found.

+With that said, it becomes undeniably clear that the meaning each holds is simply nothing more than the meaning that is acquiesced.
+It would be irrational to allow it to define you, to bring you down.

+My 2 cents: Be self accountable, be self honest, and most importantly be self understanding.